arsenetar/dupeguru/help/de/reprioritize.rst

 dupeGuru tries to automatically determine which duplicate should go in each group's reference position, but sometimes it gets it wrong.
-In many cases, clever dupe sorting with "Delta Values" and "Dupes Only" options in addition to the "Make Selected Reference" action does the trick, but sometimes, a more powerful option is needed.
+In many cases, clever dupe sorting with "Delta Values" and "Dupes Only" options in addition to the "Make Selected into Reference" action does the trick, but sometimes, a more powerful option is needed.
 This is where the Re-Prioritization dialog comes into play.
 You can summon it through the "Re-Prioritize Results" item in the "Actions" menu.